Joshua-Farr/react-plant-watering-tracker-app/README.md

-# React + Vite
+# React Plant Watering Tracker App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Overview

+This React-based Plant Watering Tracker App helps users manage their indoor plants by tracking watering schedules.
+It provides a user-friendly interface for adding and deleting plants, as well as setting watering reminders.

+## Features

+- **Plant Management**: Easily add and delete plants in your collection.
+- **Watering Reminders**: Set watering schedules and receive timely reminders.
+- **User-Friendly Interface**: Intuitive design for a seamless user experience.
+- **Responsive Design**: Works well on various devices and screen sizes.